alexander-klokov/image-convolution/README.md

 ## Kernel 1a: Naive Implementation

 In this straightforward approach, each thread processes a specific pixel in the output image.
+I've set the block size to 32 and, then, determined the grid size by overlaying the input image with these blocks.

+The kernel is not performing enough arithmetic work:

+- Compute Throughput (%): 16.56
+- Memory Throughput (%): 90.26
+- Duration (ms): 712

+with

+- Grid Size: (126, 95, 1)
+- Block Size: (32, 32, 1)

+## Kernel 1b: Naive Implementation with Optimal Run Parameters

+Before getting to any optimization, I ran the same naive kernel using the run parameters recommended by the NVIDIA Performance Primitives (NPP) function.
+Only a small improvement was achieved:

+- Compute Throughput (%): 17.20
+- Memory Throughput (%): 91.32
+- Duration (ms): 682

+with

+- Grid Size: (126, 378, 1)
+- Block Size: (32, 8, 1)